mamedev/docs/source/advanced/hlsl.rst

 |
 | **bloom_overdrive**
 |
 | 	Sets a RGB color, separated by commas, that has reached the brightest possible color and will be overdriven to white.
-This is only useful on color raster games.
+This is only useful on color rasted, color LCD, or color vector games.
 |
 | **bloom_lvl0_weight**
 | **bloom_lvl1_weight**